IntegralDefense/velocloud_logs/README.md

     (venv) ~/velocloud$ mv .env.example .env
     ```

 5. Fill out the `.env` file contents.
-These key/value pairs will be read by the `settings.py` file during runtime. _Note: The operator user/pass is not supported at this time._
+These key/value pairs will be used by the `settings.py` file during runtime. _Note: The operator user/pass is not supported at this time._

 6. You may explore the `settings.py` file to see what other configurables there are.
-One important item is the `DEFAULT_TIME_DELTA` option (in seconds).
+One important item is the `DEFAULT_TIME_DELTA` option.
 This determines how far back you want to pull logs.
-For example, if you have this option set to 600 seconds, and if you do not have a 'time.log' file (for example: your first run of the script), then this integer will be used to determine how far back from runtime you would like to look for logs.
+For example, if you have the `DEFAULT_TIME_DELTA` option set to 600 seconds, and if you do not have a 'time.log' file (for example: your first run of the script), then you will pull down event logs for the last ten minutes.

 7. Now you may run the script